status-im/help.status.im/docs/en/status-communities/how-to-run-a-community-your-quick-start-guide.md

 There are [two factors][about-the-different-types-of-status-communities] under your control to restrict access to your community.
 You can set a token requirement for joining your [community][set-up-a-closed-community] or specific [channels][set-up-a-closed-channel].
 Alternatively, turn on [manual approval for join requests][manage-community-join-requests].

-For example, suppose you're a digital artist who wants to create an community only for those owning your art.
+For example, suppose you're a digital artist who wants to create a community only for those owning your art.
 In this case, you could create a closed community requiring members to hold the collectibles you issued.
 If you want to verify users' identities before they join, you could enable manual approval for join requests.

-Additionaly, if a community member misbehaves, you can [kick or ban the user][kick-or-ban-someone-from-your-community].
+Additionally, if a community member misbehaves, you can [kick or ban the user][kick-or-ban-someone-from-your-community].

 ## Token and token-based permissions {: #token-based-permissions}

 Tokens serve as a means for you to motivate members and manage permissions.
-You can [mint][mint-tokens-for-your-community] and [airdrop][how-to-airdrop-tokens-in-status] tokens including virtual coins and collectible within your community.
+You can [mint][mint-tokens-for-your-community] and [airdrop][how-to-airdrop-tokens-in-status] tokens including virtual coins and collectibles within your community.

-In Status Communities, there are three types of roles: owner, admin and member.
+In Status Communities, there are three roles: owner, admin and member.
 The different roles have [unique permissions][permissions-by-role-in-status-communities] that allow them to perform corresponding actions like deleting messages or editing community settings.

 ### Customize permissions